 - I’m not able to manage my time because if I build in time for myself other people won’t love me.

-- I’m unwilling to manage my time because I don’t want additional responsibilities.
+- I’m unwilling to manage my time because I don’t want the additional responsibilities I may get if I’m successful!

 - I’m not ready to manage my time because I don’t trust myself to do a good job.